 PINARA ANCIENT CITY

 One of the important Lycian ancient cities which attracts attention with it’s rich historical heritage although it’s name is not heard.
-It’s around “Minare Village” with the distance 45 km to Fethiye.
-A part of famous Lycian Way is passing from here.
-When the capital city Xanthos was overpopulated, some groups of elderly people established this city on the top of ‘Cragus Mountain’ and gave the name “Pinara” means round.
-You can understand the reason when you see upper acropolis with it’s round shape.
+It’s around “Minare Village” with a distance 45 km to Fethiye.
+A part of the famous Lycian Way is passing from here.
+When the capital city Xanthos was overpopulated, some groups of elderly people established this city on the top of ‘Cragus Mountain’ and gave it the name “Pinara” which means round.
+You can understand the reason when you see the upper acropolis with its round shape.
 The name of the city is read as “Pinale” in Lycian inscriptions.
-Besides the wonders of the nature, you can be able to see hundreds of carved tombs, odeon, bath, agora, theatre, high and lower acropolis.
+Besides the wonders of nature, you can be able to see hundreds of carved tombs, odeons, baths, agora, theatres, and high and lower acropolis.

 GEMİLER KOYU (The Bay of the Ships) and St.NICHOLAS ISLAND

-It’s one of the most famous bay surrounded by olive and pine trees in Fethiye.
+It’s one of the most famous bays surrounded by olive and pine trees in Fethiye.
 Gemiler Bay is a natural port where you can visit the sunken city around by diving.
 There are special diving tours for that area.
 It’s possible to pass by boat from here to Saint Nicholas Island.
-In the medieval guidebooks of sailors it’s written that St.Nicholas lived here before the huge earthquake in 240 A.D.
-It could be interesting for you to see the historical ruins belong to Byzantium Empire.
-Churches belong to Early Christianity period are taking the attention.
-There is a 500 meters length tunnel which connects two churches.
-Between the stairs of two churches there are 17 stations inspired by the 17 rests of Jesus Christ before he was crucified.
+In the medieval guidebooks of sailors, it’s written that St.Nicholas lived here before the huge earthquake in 240 A.D.
+It could be interesting for you to see the historical ruins belonging to Byzantium Empire.
+Churches belonging to the Early Christianity period are taking the attention.
+There is a 500 meters long tunnel that connects two churches.
+Between the stairs of two churches, there are 17 stations inspired by the 17 rests of Jesus Christ before he was crucified.